 I have not seen such research.

-Scientists at the University of East Anglia said in 2010 that initial laboratory tests find the bioactive compound sulforaphane blocks the enzymes linked to the joint destruction in osteoarthritis, the most common form of arthritis.
+Scientists at the University of East Anglia said in 2010 that initial laboratory tests find the bioactive compound sulforaphane blocks the enzymes linked to cartilage and joint destruction in osteoarthritis, the most common form of arthritis.
 The scientists are undertaking a research project to see if the compound found in broccoli could slow or prevent osteoarthritis development.

 Sulforaphane may be helpful in treating epidermolysis bullosa simplex, a genetic skin disease that causes the skin to become fragile and blister easily from minor injuries or friction, such as rubbing or scratching.
 Blistering may affect the hands and feet and heals, while severe cases involve widespread blistering that can lead to infection, dehydration and may be life-threatening in infants.
 Dr. Pierre A. Coulombe, of Johns Hopkins University School of Medicine, Baltimore, believes most cases of epidermolysis bullosa simplex are due to mutations in the genes encoding the proteins keratin 5 (K5) or keratin 14 (K14), proteins that normally form skins cells.
 Perhaps topical sulforaphane to treat epidermolysis bullosa simplex may offer relief.
 In mice, sulforaphane treatment resulted in the production of skin cells that relieve the blistering caused by a K14 deficiency.